maxpetul/C3X/README.txt

 HOW IT WORKS:
 Some parts of the mod (bug fixes, no-raze, no unit limit) are really just hex edits that are applied to the Civ program code.
 The real secret sauce is a system to compile and inject arbitrary C code into the process which makes it practical to implement new features in the game.
 The heart of the system is TCC (Tiny C Compiler) and much work puzzling out the functions and structs inside the executable (and thanks to Antal1987 for figuring out most of the structs years before I came along).

-The injected code, along with the rest of the mod, is fully open source.
-If you're curious how stack bombard was implemented, check out "patch_Main_Screen_Form_perform_action_on_tile" in "injected_code.c", I assure you the code is quite readable.
+C3X is open source.
+The C code that gets injected into the game's EXE is located in injected_code.c and the code to perform the injection is located in ep.c.
+You're invited to explore the source code if you're interested.

 MORE INFO, QUESTIONS, COMMENTS:
-See my thread on CivFanatics: https://forums.civfanatics.com/threads/sub-bug-fix-and-other-adventures-in-exe-modding.666881/
+See my thread on CivFanatics: https://forums.civfanatics.com/threads/c3x-exe-mod-including-bug-fixes-stack-bombard-and-much-more.666881/
+The mod is also on GitHub: https://github.com/maxpetul/C3X

 SPECIAL THANKS:
 1. Antal1987 for his work reverse engineering Civ3.
 See: https://github.com/Antal1987/C3CPatchFramework